 4. I will… open for you the windows of heaven – God promised to bless the Jewish nation if it would obey God in this area.
 Here we see God’s divine power.
 Nothing is too difficult with Him.
 Our logic makes us think if we have $100 and give God $10 we have lost $10.
 God is telling them that He is greater than that.
 He can give them much more than the $10 they “lost.”
 God is able and willing to bless His people.

 5. The devourer – What an interesting verse!
 Those who stingily hang on to their money, depending on it as if it was their god, may face a devourer.
-This is like a curse from God which comes and sets itself against them.
+This is a divine curse.
 When God sets the devourer on you, it is as if nothing goes right.
-At that time it might mean that your crops are destroyed and your vines bear little fruit.
-Today it mean that your car breaks down, your kid has to go the dentist, you break your ankle, and various other surprise and sudden expenses come up.
-Understand none of these things is a guarantee that God is disciplining you.
-But sometimes He does use these things to discipline us for our love of money and lack of faith in Him.
+At that time it might have shown itself in destroyed crops and poor harvests.
+Today it the “devourer” may inflict many expenses on your family like: a car that breaks down, a kid who has to make an emergency dentist trip, a broken bone, and various other surprise and sudden expenses.
+A trial should not be assumed to always be a manifestation of God’s discipline.
+But it is possible that it is.
+He does sometimes use these things to discipline us for our love of money and lack of faith in Him.

 What can we learn from this passage?
 What do you need to do to change your use of or your view of money?
 How will you apply what you have learned about giving today?